 / Jason Momoa

-Led by VFX Supervisor Dan Lemmon, the team crafted expansive environments and dynamic visual effects while maintaining the visual spirit of Minecraft.
-From explosive battles to iconic sequences like the obsidian portal and Steve’s stash room, the seamless integration of digital and practical elements highlights the collaborative power of Wētā’s world-class artists and the film’s New Zealand-based creative team.
+Led by VFX Supervisor Dan Lemmon, the team crafted expansive environments and dynamic visual effects while maintaining Minecraft's visual spirit.
+From explosive battles to iconic sequences like the Obsidian Portal and Steve’s stash room, the seamless integration of digital and practical elements highlights the collaborative power of Wētā’s world-class artists and the film’s New Zealand-based creative team.

 “The monumental task of turning Minecraft’s pixelated world into a fully realised live-action universe was achieved through close collaboration with Mojang Studios and New Zealand’s best artists, craftspeople, and technicians,” said Lemmon.